 Students learn about the laws, regulations, standards, policies and procedures and early childhood curriculum related to child health, safety and nutrition.
 The key components that ensure physical health, mental health, and safety for children and staff are identified along with importance of collaboration with families and health professional.
 The interrelationship of health, safety and nutrition and the impact on children's growth and development are key focuses.

-CHILD DEVELOPMENT 11 Child, Family and Community
+CHILD DEVELOPMENT 11 Child, Family and Community 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 Students examine the developing child in a societal context focusing on the interrelationship of the family, school and community and emphasizes historical and sociocultural factors.
 The processes of socialization and identity development will be highlighted, showing the importance of respectful, reciprocal relationships that support and empower families.
 Some topics covered are: social influences on parenting styles, communication, child-rearing and the relationships between the child, family and the school is studied.

-CHILD DEVELOPMENT 22 Practicum In Child Development I

-Prerequisite: Child Development 1, 7 and 11

-Note: Verification of annual Mantoux test (or chest x-ray) and immunizations: MMR and Pertussis, is required.
+CHILD DEVELOPMENT 22 Practicum In Child Development I 4 UNITS (CSU) LECTURE 2 HOURS.
+LABORATORY 6 HOURS Prerequisite: Child Development 1, 7 and 11 Note: Verification of annual Mantoux test (or chest x-ray) and immunizations: MMR and Pertussis, is required.
 Students are assigned to an approved Child Development program to demonstrate developmentally appropriate early childhood teaching competencies under guided supervision.
 Students utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
 Child centered, play-oriented approaches to teaching, learning, assessment and knowledge of curriculum content areas is emphasized as Student teachers design, implement and evaluate experiences that promote positive development and learning.

-CHILD DEVELOPMENT 23 Practicum In Child Development II
+CHILD DEVELOPMENT 23 Practicum In Child Development II 4 UNITS (CSU) Prerequisite: Child development 22 or equivalent.
+Lecture 2 hours.
+Laboratory 6 hours per week.

-PREREQUISITE: CHILD DEVELOPMENT 22 OR EQUIVALENT.
-LECTURE 2 HOURS.
-LABORATORY 6 HOURS PER WEEK.

 Note Verification of current Mantoux test (or chest x-ray) and immunizations: MMR and Pertussis, is required.
 This course provides an advanced practicum experience.
 Students apply assessment strategies to plan, implement, and evacuate developmentally appropriate activities.
 Techniques that promote partnerships between teachers and families are developed.
 An educational philosophy statement, a resume and a professional portfolio are created.
 Students assigned to directed practicum teaching in a child development center demonstrate professional and ethical behaviors.

-CHILD DEVELOPMENT 30 Infant and Toddler Studies I

-Advisory: English 28 and 67; or equivalent.
+CHILD DEVELOPMENT 30 Infant and Toddler Studies I 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67; or equivalent.

 Note: Verification of current Mantoux test (or chest x-ray) is required.
 Students receive an in-depth study of cognitive/language, social/emotional and perceptual/motor developmental domains and milestones of infants from birth to 36 months, in the context of respectful relationships.
-As well as, an overview of major theories including attachment, brain development, the value of play, early intervention and relationship-based care in the context of family systems: culture, home Ianguage, and traditions.
+As well as, an overview of major theories including attachment, brain development, the value of play, early intervention and relationship-based care in the context of family systems: culture, home language, and traditions.
 Students will be introduced to the laws and regulations of safe healthy environments and the rights of all infants and toddlers including children at-risk for disabilities.
 Class instruction includes objective observations of infants and toddlers in diverse settings.

-CHILD DEVELOPMENT 31 Infant and Toddler Studies II

-Advisory: English 28 and 67; or equivalent.
+CHILD DEVELOPMENT 31 Infant and Toddler Studies II 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67; or equivalent.